anagolay-developer-hub/anagolay-developer-hub.github.io/docs/glossary.md

 >
 > <sup>source [Wikipedia Proof(Truth)](<https://en.wikipedia.org/wiki/Proof_(truth)>)</sup>

-The Proof in Sensio Network is of the same definition but upgraded with the components that are independently verifiable and calculable. this [Provability logic](https://en.wikipedia.org/wiki/Provability_logic) ?? **@TODO**
+The Proof in Anagolay Network is of the same definition but upgraded with the components that are independently verifiable and calculable. this [Provability logic](https://en.wikipedia.org/wiki/Provability_logic) ?? **@TODO**

 ## Original Document ID